cs1302uga/cs1302-ce24/README.md

 ### Checkpoint 1.3 Steps

-1. Make sure you are logged into Nike with X-forwarding enabled.
+1. Make sure you are logged into Odin with X-forwarding enabled.
 If not, logout and log back in appropriately.

 1. Run the `CallStackApp` program to explore some call stacks using a GUI: